anik0o/Machine-Learning/README.md

 # Machine-Learning
-The repository contains results of some exercises in machine learning
+The repository contains results of exercises in machine learning